Chairo (slang): Stereotype

 The term has been further popularized by social media and now encompasses a large array of attributes.
 Most commonly seen as a 20-something college student, the term has also been extended to journalists, academics, writers and artists.

 Common traits attributed to the chairo include: an expansive leftist-anarchist ideology, some sort of nationalist view (sometimes grounded on indigenismo, i.e. demonizing or minimizing Mexico's Hispanic heritage and exalting everything "Aztec"), being indignant and fighting "the System" and globalization.
 They may be against what they believe to be "Zionism" and "American imperialism".
 A chairo is sometimes seen as a radical that sympathizes with Socialism that is in line with Chavismo.

 Other stereotypes include wearing Che Guevara shirts and smoking marijuana or ingesting peyote.
 As well as adhering to the philosophy of Noam Chomsky and reading the works of Eduardo Galeano.

-According to the Diccionario del español de México, compiled by the Colegio de México, a chairo is an offensive adjective used to describe individuals that defend social and political causes that are in contrast with the political right, however they lack real commitment to the causes defended; an individual that is self-satisfied with their own attitudes.
+According to the Diccionario del español de México, compiled by the Colegio de México, a chairo is an offensive adjective used to describe individuals that defend left-wing social and political causes, but lack real commitment to the causes defended; an individual that is self-satisfied with their own attitudes.

 A picture of writer Daniel Malpica (editor of Radiador Magazine) became a popular image macro of the "typical chairo".